quaie/cissp/pages/mydoc/2_notes.md

-MASKING --> use specific chars to hide parts of a dataset DATA ANONYMIZATION --> encrypt/remove PII from datasets TOKENIZATION --> access to tokenized data, not real data
+MASKING --> use specific chars to hide parts of a dataset DATA ANONYMIZATION --> encrypt/remove PII from datasets TOKENIZATION --> access to tokenized data, not real data PSEUDONYMIZATION --> aliases to represent other data (id instead of username)
 ```

 **DRM - DATA rights management**